TracerBio/tracer-workflow-templates/README.md

     ## Workspace

     - Conda and salmon are pre-configured in the workspace using docker.
+    - deeptools, samtools are configured into the docker container.
     - Nextflow is pre-configured in the workspace using docker.
     - JAVA is pre-configured in the workspace using docker.
     - STAR is pre-configured in the workspace using docker.